50 YEARS OF LVAIC

 Leveraging our Past

 As we reflect on the last 50 years of collaborative work, we recognize the many successes we celebrate.
-When the presidents of Cedar Crest College, DeSales University, Lafayette College, Lehigh University, Moravian College, and Muhlenberg College gathered in 1969 to share resources and expand programming, they focused on nurturing academic research and professional development for faculty and staff and expand educational options for students.
+When the presidents of Cedar Crest College, DeSales University, Lafayette College, Lehigh University, Moravian University, and Muhlenberg College gathered in 1969 to share resources and expand programming, they focused on nurturing academic research and professional development for faculty and staff and expand educational options for students.
 Here are some notable ways in which our campuses have more today after collaborating for 50 years:

 In an alignment around supporting the distinctiveness of member campuses while celebrating the areas in which they collaborate, LVAIC highlights areas where sharing assets results in a maximized benefit for all involved.
 In this way, LVAIC facilitates and supports many programs around the goal of maximizing resources and minimizing costs.